Learn more »

 - Stephen McInerney, Executive Director

-- Arwa Shobaki, Director of Development & Communications
+- Arwa Shobaki, Deputy Director for Strategic Development

 - Nizar Farsakh, Program Director for Civil Society Partnerships